chinmayj03/NEUROBOT/README.md

 # NEUROBOT

 This project aims to make a robot that works on commands received from brain.
 In other words, it can be controlled by mere thoughts.
 The following repo tells about the building of the software part of the robot.
+## Workdone
+Biological part is done.

+Due to problems (mentioned at last) we are unable to move ahead.

 ## Introduction